- python

 - config — JSON file representing

-— Enum object indicating what type of issue is associated with a ticket; a ticket can have multiple diagnoses- field — (vs. 'attribute') actual name of a column in CSV report, multiple of which may correspond to a single attribute
+args, saved locally so a query can be easily rerun without retyping the whole command Department— object for the on-campus department to which a ticket's requestor belongsDiagnosis— Enum object indicating what type of issue is associated with a ticket; a ticket can have multiple diagnoses- field — (vs. 'attribute') actual name of a column in CSV report, multiple of which may correspond to a single attribute

 - filter — an condition passed by user such that only tickets matching that condition are included in the query result